The Treatment of Uterine Fibroids by Uterine Artery Embolisation

 Uterine fibroid embolisation (embolization) for fibroids is no longer a new procedure.
-It was first carried out in France in a small number of cases in the early 1990s(1).
-Since then there have been a number of publications on the technique(2-18).
-The procedure which is non surgical involves the occlusion of blood vessels supplying uterine fibroids and tens of thousands have been carried out in Europe and the USA.
+It was first carried out in France in a small number of cases in the early 1990s.
+Since then there have been numerous publications on the technique(2,5,9,10,11,12,15,18,20,21,22,23,24,25,26,42,43,44).
+The procedure which is non surgical involves the occlusion of blood vessels supplying uterine fibroids and certainly over 100,000 and probably several hundreds of thousands of fibroid embolisations have been carried out worldwide.

 Fibroid embolisation is carried out by an Interventional Radiologist

 and is technically demanding, requiring significant experience in the technique.

 Under local anaesthesia and intravenous sedation a tiny catheter is

 inserted under local anaesthetic into an artery in the right groin.